WICG/storage-buckets/explainer.md

 const emailsPerPage = settingsBucket.localStorage.getItem('emailsPerPage');
 ```

-This alternative was rejected because of `localStorage` does not follow
+This alternative was rejected because `localStorage` does not follow
-the same durability policies, and we would need to create a quota system
+the same durability policies, and developers would need to manage a
-just to support it.

-Due to the synchronous nature of Web Storage API, user agents would need an
-in-renderer cache to support writes for `localStorage`.
+separate quota system just for `localStorage`.

+The DOM storage standard, and by extension `localStorage` does not dictate
+any durability policy.
+However, because the standard exposes a synchronous API
+to the main thread, it forces some choices on all implementations that want
+to give a good user experience.
+The choices are (1) using a a RAM-backed
+cache (so `getItem` doesn't block on disk), and (2) committing writes
+asynchronously (so `setItem` doesn't block on disk).
+Therefore `localStorage`
-Therefore we would not be able to support `"relaxed"` or `"strict"` policies.
+does not have any stance on durability, and user agents would not be able to
+honor any durability policy set here.

-Web developers would need to keeping track of separate quota just for `localStorage`
+Web developers would need to keep track of separate quota just for `localStorage`
 and its RAM consumption.
 Supporting multiple `localStorage` instances per origins
 could also have performance implications.
 Each bucket could have a smaller quota
 than the existing quota limit, however it may be less desirable for web developers
 to have less quota in this way.

-At first pass, the synchronous read API of `localStorage` seems like it could be
+At a first pass, the synchronous read API of `localStorage` seems like it could be
 a problem.
 However in this case, user agents do not need to block the main thread
 to read the `localStorage` contents.
 Instead, implementations can read the
 `localStorage` data asynchronously, while processing